Pattern Library

 Developing Our Sketch Library

-To ensure everyone would feel ownership of the system and use it I suggested we delegate groups of components for people to reproduce using Sketch and Zeplin.
-While we considered other tools this would have disrupted workflows too much so we did the best with what we had at the time.
+To ensure everyone would feel ownership of the system and use it groups of components were delegated for people to recreate.

 Outcome